-A third important factor (after oil and the rouble) is that inflation is coming down a bit faster than anyone expected and this will be good news for consumer spending and confidence; and it will also help the Russian Central Bank to bring down key interest rates which ought slowly to help investment and industrial trends which are still weak.
-Lower inflation also means better real wages and we are seeing this.
+But after a better oil and rouble outlook, the third important factor behind current improvements is that inflation is coming down a bit faster than anyone expected and this will be good news for consumer spending and confidence; and it will also help the Russian Central Bank to bring down key interest rates which ought slowly to help investment and industrial trends which are still weak.
+Lower inflation also means better real wages and we are seeing all these effects take place.